dtegunov/stacker2/README.md

 # In a nutshell
-Although FEI's EPU can write out whole gain-uncorrected movies now, the compression options are still limited to bit-stuffed 2 or 4 bit/px MRCs.
+Although FEI's EPU can write out whole gain-uncorrected movies now, the compression options are still limited to bit-packed 2 or 4 bit/px MRCs.
 This tool can be run in the background during acquisition, and will read newly acquired movies, save them as LZW-compressed TIFFs at the specified location, and (optionally) delete the originals.

 ## You will need